 Master Reset (MR), Pin 35: When this input is high, it clears all the registers (except the Receiver Buffer, Transmitter Holding, and Divisor Latches), and the control logic of the UART.
 The states of various output signals (SOUT, INTR, OUT 1, OUT 2, RTS, DTR) are affected by an active MR input.
-(Refer to Table I.).
+(Refer to Table I.) This input is buffered with a TTLcompatible Schmitt Trigger with 0.5V typical hysteresis.

-Receiver Clock (RCLK), Pin 9: This input is the 16 \times baud rate clock for the receiver section of the chip.
+Receiver Clock (RCLK), Pin 9: This input is the $16 \times$ baud rate clock for the receiver section of the chip.